All Episodes

 It leaves you speechless.

-Or, for instance, in years that passed, when he went to India, John Paul II permitted a young lady in a sari Uh, to put the sign of Kali on his forehead with that red stain.
+Or, for instance, in years that passed, when he went to India, John Paul II permitted a young lady in a sari to put the sign of Kali on his forehead with that red stain.

-And he sat in a chair, chosen by the Indian bishops, which had the phallic shape.
+And he sat in a chair chosen by the Indian bishops, which had the phallic shape.

 For instance, let me give you an example which struck us all at the time and is not mentioned because people are afraid of being called anti-Semites.

-John Paul II went, for the first time, a Pope as a Pope, he went to the synagogue in Rome.
+John Paul II went for the first time, a pope, as a pope.

-The head of the synagogue was a very respectable rabbi called Eliot Toaf.
+The head of the synagogue is a very respectable rabbi called Eliotoas, very well known to all of us.

-That's all the testimony to Jesus that John Paul II gave!
+That's all the testimony to Jesus that John Paul II gave.

-it was such a grand affair with music and with a huge menorah lit by the grandchildren of people
+And when his Vatican held a special Holocaust evening, which was standing room only, it was such a grand affair with music and with a huge menorah lit by the grandchildren of people who had survived Auschwitz and Dachau and Wirkenau,

-John Paul II consented to have the only crucifix in the hall removed
+the Hitler camp, in his speech for that particular evening, which was the Holocaust evening, John Paul II consented to have the only crucifix in the hall removed in order not to offend his Jewish friends.

-We considered that.
+We consider that.

 For me to remark that, it's not anti-Semitism on my part.

-I've done more, I think, for Jewish-Christian relations than most people alive.
+I've done more, I think, for Jewish Christian relations than most people alive.

 Why has John Paul done it?